 You all know I am a big lover of EASY.
 Friends, the stars aligned.
 Inspiration struck big time.
 This was not the time to bake.
 This was the time to make ...
 Coconut Tahini Bliss Balls!
 No bake, no sugar, no gluten, no wheat, no regrets.
 Just blissfully simple clean eating.

 These little wonders take only minutes to assemble and are like a mini burst of sunshine on a rainy day.
 The delicate roasted sesame taste of the tahini, the sweetness of the coconut, the mellow nuances of vanilla and the warm flavour of cinnamon put together are simply sensational.

 You want bliss happening in your kitchen, right now?

-- 1 tsp ground vanilla or vanilla paste
+- 1 teaspoon ground vanilla or vanilla paste

-- 1 -2 tsp erythritol, xylitol or sweetener of your choice, amount depends on how sweet you like it
+- 1 -2 teaspoon granulated sweetener or xylitol or sweetener of your choice, amount depends on how sweet you like it

-- 1-2 tbsp almond or coconut milk to loosen things up a bit
+- 1-2 tablespoon almond or coconut milk to loosen things up a bit

 - Blend the shredded coconut in a food processor with the coconut oil until it has formed a paste.
 A bit of crunch is fine.

 - Add the rest of the ingredients and combine.
-Try 1 tbsp of nut milk first and test.
+Try 1 tablespoon of nut milk first and test.
 Add more if necessary to soften the dough.